AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 The queue system takes computation requests from everyone, figures out the optimal use of resources, and allocates code to nodes.
 You have to start your code in a structured way in order for this to work.
-Our `previous tutorial <interactive>` showed how to run things directly from the command line, without any scripting needed.
+Our :doc:`previous tutorial <interactive>` showed how to run things directly from the command line, without any scripting needed.

 Now let's see how to put these into scripts.
+A **shell script** takes any commands that you might type directly into a shell and automates them.
+The **slurm scripts** that we make in this lesson do do this.
 Scripts allow jobs to run asynchronously, in batch, and without human supervision.